Stand-alone power systems

-Modular – each unit can be augmented to adapt to a customer’s changing energy requirements.
+Flexibility: SPS units can be adapted to suit a customer’s changing energy needs.

 Stand-alone power systems (SPS) offers a reliable, cost-effective alternative in rural areas to vast lengths of powerlines that currently connect only small groups of customers.
 In selected regional locations, SPS technology is a more efficient option when compared to current and forecast network costs.

 We review and determine which customers will be moved over to SPS.
 Customers located across the Mid-West, Wheatbelt, South-West and Great Southern regions of WA can benefit from SPS.
 These areas of the network have been identified as a significant challenge for operating and maintaining the network for customers.